nefeltellioglu/polaritydiscovery/README.md

 6. varImp:	Variable Importance is used specifically in the second phase.
 It must be given as a vector having importance value for each cause variable with the same order as they are given in the causes data frame.
 The minimum value must be set as 1 and the others must be specified relative to that variable.
 In the default setting, all the variables take the varImp value as 1.

-7.limits:	Limits show the range of cause variables where the variables significantly affect Y variable.
+7. limits:	Limits show the range of cause variables where the variables significantly affect Y variable.
 If a variable always has a significant impact on the Y variable, the limit can be set as the limits of the observed data of that variable.
 However, the varImp must be chosen relative to the limits.